-As I write, a sense of nostalgia felt from within my heart.
-The 3 days 2 nights away from everyday life at The Lakehouse was enchantingly wonderful.
+As I write, a sense of nostalgia is felt within my heart.
+The 3 days 2 nights away from everyday life at The Lakehouse were enchantingly wonderful.

-The Lakehouse stood on massive, lush hills over looking the Sultan Abu Bakar Lake.
+The Lakehouse stood on massive, lush hills overlooking Sultan Abu Bakar Lake.
 Framed against the breathtaking landscape, I was mesmerised by the quaint charm emitting from the wooden silhouette.
-In fact I just felt like stepping into another world!
+In fact, I just felt like stepping into another world!

-Warm towels and mocktail were served upon arrival.
+Warm towels and mocktails were served upon arrival.
 We were led to the Cameron Bar for this thirst quencher made of ginger, lime and soda.
-Ginger is known for alleviates feelings of nausea and reduces travel sickness.
-A well-considered welcome drink, certainly freshen up our tired body.
+Ginger is known for alleviating feelings of nausea and reducing travel sickness.
+A well-considered welcome drink certainly freshens up our tired body.

-The Lakehouse comprises two buildings – the main wing and the annex wing.
-Deluxe rooms, Junior Suites and Family Suites are located at the main wing, which is situated slightly lower than the annex wing.
-The annex wing, which consist only of the Cameron Suite, Foster Suite, a deluxe room, a junior suite and a Spa, ensures total privacy and comfort.
+The Lakehouse comprises two buildings – the main wing and the annexe wing.
+Deluxe rooms, Junior Suites and Family Suites are located in the main wing, which is situated slightly lower than the annexe wing.
+The annexe wing, which consists only of the Cameron Suite, Foster Suite, a deluxe room, a junior suite and a Spa, ensures total privacy and comfort.

 Refurbished in 2005, The Lakehouse transformed into a 19 room country resort, providing modern comforts, yet at the same time, the original building structure, historical artifacts, complete with the richly carpeted, wooden stairs and fireplace are painstakingly preserved.